Contracts for coils, in-vessel viewing system and networks

 The Toulon-based group CNIM, which is already manufacturing half of the toroidal field coil radial plates

 on behalf of Europe, has been awarded a contract for poloidal field coil manufacturing.
-Included in the scope of the four-year contract is the fabrication and testing of a mock-up coil to validate processes, the subsequent manufacturing of four poloidal field coils ranging in weight between 200 and 400 tons, acceptance controls, and cold testing at approximately -193 ˚C/ 80 K. This is the fifth contract signed by Europe to cover the activities
+Included in the scope of the four-year contract is the fabrication and testing of a mock-up coil to validate processes, the subsequent manufacturing of four poloidal field coils ranging in weight between 200 and 400 tonnes, acceptance controls, and cold testing at approximately -193 ˚C/ 80 K. This is the fifth contract signed by Europe to cover the activities

 related to the fabrication of poloidal field coils 2,3,4 and 5, which will be produced in a dedicated facility